Mahjong Etiquette and Superstitions Every Player Should Know

 • Silence during play is more strictly maintained

-Ultimately, mahjong etiquette and superstitions serve a common purpose: they create a framework for respectful, enjoyable play.
+Ultimately, mahjong etiquette and superstitions serve a common purpose: they create a framework for respectful and enjoyable play.
 Whether you choose to embrace traditional superstitions or simply focus on good manners, the key is approaching the game with respect—for the tiles, for your opponents, and for the rich cultural heritage that mahjong represents.

 The best mahjong players understand that the game is about more than just winning.
-It’s about the experience of playing: the satisfying click of tiles, the thrill of drawing the perfect piece, the camaraderie of a well-matched game, and the traditions that connect modern players to centuries of history.
+It’s about the experience of playing: the satisfying click of tiles, the thrill of drawing the perfect piece, the camaraderie of a well-matched game, and the traditions that connect modern players with centuries of history.

 As you sit down at the mahjong table, remember that you’re participating in a tradition that has brought people together for generations.
 By observing proper etiquette and respecting the beliefs of your fellow players—whether or not you share them—you honor that tradition and contribute to the timeless appeal of this magnificent game.